-MMWEC maintains that the revenues the Project Participants are obligated to raise from their captive customers and pay to MMWEC are "pledged special revenues," as defined by the U.S. Bankruptcy Code, because they are derived from the operation of the Project Participants' utility systems " to payment of indebtedness secured by such proceeding, even if the Commonwealth of Massachusetts granted the Project Participants the right to file for Chapter 9 bankruptcy protection, which, as noted, currently does not
+MMWEC maintains that the revenues the Project Participants are obligated to raise from their captive customers and pay to MMWEC are "pledged special revenues," as defined by the U.S. Bankruptcy Code, because they are derived from the operation of the Project Participants' utility systems " to payment of indebtedness secured by such revenues."
+See: 11 U.S.C. §922(d); Exhibit 13 at 10.
+As such, MMWEC maintains that the Project Participant obligations under the PSAs cannot be avoided through a bankruptcy proceeding, even if the Commonwealth of Massachusetts granted the Project Participants the right to file for Chapter 9 bankruptcy protection, which, as noted, currently does not exist.